SYSPROG-JLS/S370BALEmulator/README.txt

      Following a successful assembly 'HMVS01.LIST(EMUTEST)' and 'HMVS01.OBJ(EMUTEST)' are transferred to the PC using IND$FILE as EMUTEST.txt and EMUTEST.OBJ respectively.

   .
+If you are using the Z390 Portable Mainframe Assembler and Emulator (Copyright
+     2011-13 Automated Software Tools Corporation) or IFOX00 running under MVS3.8J, you will NOT be able to use file access MACROs such as OPEN, CLOSE, GET, PUT, or DCB.
+     You will need to code all PC file access in "low-level" assembler code as demonstrated in the S370*Sample.mlc sample code files or write your own MACROs for use with those assemblers.

+  .
 If you are using another Assembler, please refer to 'Z390-ProcessPRN_OBJ.py'
     and 'MVS38J-ProcessPRN_OBJ.py' for example code to aid you in writing your own pre-processor.

   .
 If you are using my assembler (S370BALAsm), the 3 required data structures
     (source_code_dict, symdict, and instrdata) are created in the current working directory during the assembly and no further pre-processing is required.
+    Also there is the added benefit that you ARE able to use file access MACROs such as OPEN, CLOSE, GET, PUT, or DCB in your code.
-Again my assembler can be found at https://github.com/SYSPROG-JLS/S370BALAsm
+    Again my assembler can be found at https://github.com/SYSPROG-JLS/S370BALAsm.

 -------------------------------------------------------------------------------